The 16 Types of Business Meetings (and Why They Matter)

 Expected Participant Profile

-These meetings are led by an interviewer or facilitator.
+These meetings may be led by an interviewer or facilitator.
 Participants include the people being interviewed and sometimes a set of observers.
 Engagement in sensemaking meetings may feel conversational, but it always follows a clear question-response structure.
 Most interviewers work to develop a rapport with the people they’re interviewing, since people often share more freely with people they perceive as friendly and trustworthy.
 That said, many sensemaking meetings work fine without rapport, because the person sharing information is expecting to benefit from it in the future.
 For example, if a doctor asks a patient to describe his symptoms, the patient does so willingly because he expects the doctor will use that information to help him feel better.

 Meeting Format

 Many interviews are governed by rules regarding privacy, non-disclosure, and discretion.
 These formalities may be addressed at the beginning or end of the session.
 Otherwise, there are no strong patterns for a sensemaking session.
 Instead, people regularly working in these meetings focus on asking better questions.
 Like idea generation meetings, information gathering meetings delight in serendipity.
-Unlike idea generation meetings, however, the goal is not to invent new solutions, but rather to uncover existing facts and perspectives.
+Unlike idea generation meetings, however, the goal is not to invent new solutions but rather to uncover existing facts and perspectives.

 To learn more, visit our Sensemaking Meetings Resource Center.